 Scope 1 emissions are direct emissions from company-owned and controlled resources.
 In other words, emissions are released into the atmosphere as a direct result of a set of activities, at a firm level.
 It is divided into four categories: stationary combustion (e.g fuels, heating sources).
 All fuels that produce GHG emissions must be included in scope 1.

 Then, mobile combustion is all vehicles owned or controlled by a firm, burning fuel (e.g. cars, vans, trucks).
-The increasing use of “electric” vehicles (EVs), means that some of the organization fleets could fall into Scope 2 emissions.
+The increasing use of “electric” vehicles (EVs), means that some of the organisation fleets could fall into Scope 2 emissions.

 Fugitive emissions are leaks from greenhouse gases (e.g. refrigeration, air conditioning units).
 It is important to note that refrigerant gases are a thousand times more dangerous than CO2 emissions.
 Companies are encouraged to report these emissions.